 This was back when I had no idea what I was doing.
 Around the same time I had just joined an internet marketing training website but wasn’t really making any money yet so I didn’t have anything to lose.

-I didn’t have much success then so I concentrated on the other site which was starting to open my eyes about how to actually make money promoting affiliate programs.
+I didn’t have much success then so I concentrated on the training website which was starting to open my eyes about how to actually make money promoting affiliate programs.

 I recently got reminded about Apsense and logged into my account to check it out again.